cdurf1/cdurf1.github.io/README.md

 **Auto-configured high-availability clustering for server pairs**

 Pacemaker and Corosync are configured automatically when the system design follows configuration guidance.
 This removes the need for manually installing HA configuration files on storage servers, and simplifies high-availability configuration.
-See <a href="Creating_new_lustre_fs_3_0.md/#3.3">High-availability file system support</a>.
+See [High-availability file system support](Creating_new_lustre_fs_3_0.md/#3.3).

 **PDU configuration and server outlet assignments support automatic failover**